-Fragmentation is the procedure of breaking down an image into several segments to detect the tumor region.
-In this paper, different segmentation approaches based on grey level, modelbased, feature texture-based, and hybrid segmentation (Fig. 5) are discussed, and these segmentation methods are summarized toward the end of this section.
+To detect the tumor region, fragmentation is the procedure of breaking down an image into several segments.
+In this paper, different segmentation approaches based on grey level, model-based, feature texture-based, and hybrid segmentation (Fig. 5) are discussed, and these segmentation methods are summarized toward the end of this section.